-- Ext3 journaling filesystem,

-- the ISO 9660 filesystem for CD-ROM drives,

-- The process file system, procfs (/proc), provides access to the process image of each process on the machine as if the process were a "file".
+- Ext3 journaling filesystem, - VFAT filesystem for the /boot partition on Itanium systems mounted with the option umask=077 to allow only root access to this directory and all files, - the ISO 9660 filesystem for CD-ROM drives, - the ISO 9660 filesysten for DVD -ROM drives, - The process file system, procfs (/proc), provides access to the process image of each process on the machine as if the process were a "file".
 Process access decisions are enforced by DAC attributes inferred from the underlying process' DAC attributes.